 Drip Coffee vs Espresso

 But you need an espresso machine to brew espresso coffee.
 The pump forces hot water at high pressure through a puck of finely ground and tightly packed coffee grounds.
 The result is 1-2 ounces of a concentrated beverage with a thick and oily texture.
+You can dilute espresso with hot water to the strength of a drip coffee to create an Americano.

 Is Drip Coffee Better than Espresso?